OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/includes/mobile-android-authenticate-app.md

         protected void onActivityResult(int requestCode, int resultCode, Intent data) {
             // When request completes
             if (resultCode == RESULT_OK) {
-                // Check hello request code matches hello one we send in hello login request if (requestCode == GOOGLE_LOGIN_REQUEST_CODE) {
+                // Check the request code matches the one we send in the login request if (requestCode == GOOGLE_LOGIN_REQUEST_CODE) {
                     MobileServiceActivityResult result = mClient.onActivityResult(data);
                     if (result.isLoggedIn()) {